MicrosoftDocs/Viva/Viva/glint/setup/import-members-distribution-lists.md

 ---
-title: Import members into a Viva Glint Distribution List and use the blended membership functionality
+title: Import members into a Viva Glint Distribution List
-description: Importing members into your Viva Glint HRIS file is easy and you can also take advantage of the blended membership Distribution functionality. ms.author: JudithWeiner
+description: Importing members into your Viva Glint HRIS file is easy and you can also take advantage of the blended membership Distribution functionality. ms.author: alanderfield
-author: JudyWeiner
+author: AdamLanderfield
 manager: MelissaBarry
 audience: admin
 f1.keywords: NOCSH